AICorpGlobal/Training/Marketing/Training Materials.md

 ### Training Content List for Marketing and Sales Staff

+You are supposed to be a self learner, Research yourself and learn about the following

 #### 1. **Documentation and Collaboration**
    - **Introduction to Obsidian**:
      - Note organization and linking concepts (backlinks, graph view).